-Through this research, the community will further realize promoting the use of medicinal plants, especially lemongrass, as a preventive measure against various diseases.
+Through this research, the community will further realize promoting medicinal plants, especially lemongrass, as a preventive measure against various diseases.
 People and medical institutions may also consider lemongrass tea as an alternative supplement against hyperglycemia.

-Moreover, the analysis that is presented in this study will convey valuable information for future research that will explore the various medicinal benefits of lemongrass and other medicinal plants.
+Moreover, the analysis presented in this study will convey valuable information for future research that will explore the medicinal benefits of lemongrass and other medicinal plants.

 Example 2: Business and Management-Related Research

-Research Topic: A Comparative Analysis on the Use of Traditional Marketing and Social Media Marketing of Small Clothing Enterprise.
+Research Topic: A Comparative Analysis of Traditional and Social Media Marketing of Small Clothing Enterprises.

 Significance of the Study:

 By comparing the two marketing strategies presented by this research, there will be an expansion on the current understanding of the firms on these marketing strategies in terms of cost, acceptability, and sustainability.
-This study provides a clear presentation on these marketing strategies on small clothing enterprises, giving them insights on which strategy is more appropriate and useful for them.
+This study presents these marketing strategies for small clothing enterprises, giving them insights into which strategy is more appropriate and valuable for them.

 Example 3: Social Science-Related Research.

-Research Topic: Divide Et Impera: An Overview on How the Divide-and-Conquer Strategy Prevailed on Philippine Political History.
+Research Topic: Divide Et Impera: An Overview of How the Divide-and-Conquer Strategy Prevailed on Philippine Political History.

 Significance of the Study:

-In addition to this, the overview presented in this research will push for new paradigms which will be useful for future discussion of the Divide et Impera principle and may lead to a more in-depth analysis of it.
+In addition, the overview presented in this research will push for new paradigms, which will be helpful for future discussion of the Divide et Impera principle and may lead to a more in-depth analysis.